What is Mega Glalie in Pokémon GO?

 What is Weather Boost?

-- Higher CP (Combat Power) when caught
+- Higher CP when encountered after raids

-- More Stardust
+- More Stardust from catches

-Weather Types That Affect Mega Glalie
+Weather Boost for Mega Glalie

-Snowy Weather (BEST BOOST)
+Snowy Weather (Best Boost)

 | Effect | Result |